DJ LeMahieu Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks ninth in MLB.
+- The pitching staff for the Rangers has a collective 9.2 K/9, which ranks 11th in MLB.

-- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.67).
+- The Rangers have the ninth-ranked team ERA across all MLB pitching staffs (3.68).

-- Heaney gets the start for the Rangers, his fifth of the season.
-He is 2-1 with a 4.34 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- deGrom (2-0) takes the mound for the Rangers in his sixth start of the season.
+He's put together a 3.04 ERA in 26 2/3 innings pitched, with 43 strikeouts.

-- The left-hander's last time out was on Saturday against the Oakland Athletics, when he tossed six innings, surrendering two earned runs while giving up five hits.
+- The right-hander's last time out came on Sunday against the Oakland Athletics, when he threw six innings, surrendering one earned run while allowing three hits.

-- The 31-year-old has an ERA of 4.34, with 9.6 strikeouts per nine innings, in four games this season.
-Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.